 FAQs about Dependent Care

-The $5000.00 per calendar year maximum is per family.
+The $5,000.00 per calendar year maximum is per family (if allowed by your employer’s plan).
 Click here for more information.

 Remember that it is always best practice to consult a tax professional for your particular circumstances.
 However, TaxSaver Plan can provide you with a copy of IRS Form 2441 Child and Dependent Care Expenses if needed.
 You should also contact a tax professional for assistance with completing this form.

 Is kindergarten a reimbursable expenses under a Dependent Care Assistance Program?